-The same goes for when you’re on the look out to purchase a investment property.
+The same goes for when you’re on the lookout to purchase an investment property.
 You’ll want to thoroughly examine every nook and corner.

 This is where a building pest inspection report steps in.
 Even if you’ve set your heart on buying a particular house, it is advisable to employ the services of a reputed pest control service for a pest inspection report to let you know how good shape the building is in, for real.

 You may dismiss this as an added expense and unnecessary.
 However, it is anything but.
 First, an inspection report analyses the building structure right from its foundations.
 It also exposes previous pest infestation history for detrimental pests like termites and insects.